Chocobozzz/OpenVPN-Admin/README.md

 ## Prerequisite

-  * Debian,Raspbian or Ubuntu with Bash access or remote SSH
+  * Raspbian or Ubuntu with Bash access or remote SSH

 ## Installation